Skip to main content

 Accessible Parking

-Accessible parking is available free of charge and located close to the main entrance for ease of access.
+Accessible parking is free and located close to the main entrance so you can get in easily.

-Approved applicants will receive an Accessible Parking Pass to display on arrival.
+Once your application is approved, you'll receive an Accessible Parking Pass to display when you arrive.

 Includes: